 Once I had sketched out my design, I started crocheting the boring background bit.
 I took it everywhere with me, much to the exasperation of my husband, even the car wash!
-While he was scrubbing the car on the outside, I was crocheting away on the inside…not the way to break down those gender stereotypes!! 🙂
+While he was scrubbing the car on the outside, I was crocheting away on the inside…not the best way to break down those gender stereotypes!! 🙂

-The other day I made a few with my children to go on there.
+I made a few with my children to go on there.
 We started by gathering lots of died out oak leaves from the actual Rabbitswood Fairy House trees.
 Then we took them home to paint and do rubbings with them.

 I also had a go at crocheting my own oak leaves.
 Obviously, as per usual, I didn’t really want to follow a pattern, so I just made it up as I went along, but they seem to have turned out ok.